 The title track emerges from the fading emotion of ‘I’m Sorry’, bringing the tempo and energy back into the mix with a wave of slow-burning beats, electronic flickers, and eclectic melodies before we then skip ahead to deft RnB hits of ‘Rain’ and ‘Wonderland’, two hard hitting tracks that showcase Stephon’s ability to write some explosive, untamed melodies.
 Set amongst the heartfelt backdrop of ‘Love, Yeah’ and ‘Blue’, the album comes to a close in a series of ebbs and flows, constantly evolving and changing style.
 It’s powerful, evocative, and a little off kilter, which is a wonderfully visceral reflection of the journey that Stephon has taken to make it.

 In essence, ‘Beware’ is so much more than just Stephon’s comeback album, and you can hear the emotion in her voice on every track and in every cultivated beat.
 Her work is filled with pop vibrancy and soulful RnB, while also holding onto the human touches and emotional connections that elevate it to being something more.
 It’s a polished, solid release with a raw and relatable underpinning, and it doesn’t take long to realise that ‘Beware’ is an album for Stephon, a place where she can confront and deal with her past, and that’s where the strength of it rely lies.

-You can stream ‘Beware’ in full on Spotify above, or on Youtube by clicking here.
+You can stream ‘Beware’ in full on Spotify above.